Marketing Manager & Content Boss @ Urban Adventures. Writer, traveller, amateur runner, expert wine drinker and very clumsy adventuress.

 Admit it: you secretly wanted to suit up with Egon and the gang when you were a kid.
+(Or with Patty just last year because Leslie Jones is everyone’s dream bestie.)
 And even though it’s been years since you confessed to needing a nightlight, you still love getting too scared to sleep by those ghost tales told around a campfire.

 If spirits and spells are your thing, here are six haunted cities where you can scare yourself silly.
 (Urban Adventures accepts no liability for nightmares and heebie jeebies.)